BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 The LSP MUST validate that the `payment_size_msat` is within the previous `min_payment_size_msat` and `max_payment_size_msat` parameters from the LSP.

-If the `payment_size_msat` is specified in the request, the LSP:
+* If the `payment_size_msat` is specified in the request, the LSP:
     * MUST compute the `opening_fee` and check that the computation did not hit an overflow failure.
       * MUST check that the resulting `opening_fee` is strictly less than the `payment_size_msat`.
-* SHOULD check that it has sufficient incoming liquidity from the public network to be able to receive at least `payment_size_msat`, if it was specified.
+    * SHOULD check that it has sufficient incoming liquidity from the public network to be able to receive at least `payment_size_msat`.
+* otherwise:
+    * SHOULD validate that the size of a received variable-amount payment is within the previous `min_payment_size_msat` and `max_payment_size_msat` parameters before forwarding the payment.

 The following errors are specified for `lsps2.buy`: